 combination of these three (Alley et al. 1999) .
 The water used must come from somewhere; a change in flows and from the removal of water stored in the pre-development groundwater system ( Theis 1940, Lohman 1972).

+USGS latest publication on recharge rates in Minnesota

 B. Integrating Principles into a Management Approach

+Thresholds versus management prescriptions.
+Threshold is the line; management is the way we protect ourselves from crossing the line.

 To begin to integrate the above principles into a management approach which is scientifically valid and politically and administratively feasible and lasting, several elements are necessary:

 1) Establish a Sustainable Diversion Limit (SDL); placing a limit on the total volume appropriated from a water source in some defined space (e.g. watershed, or aquifer),